cloudsolver/aws-soa/atoms/Glacier.md

 - Minimum 180 days, retrieval 12 hours

 ### Quiz
 #Q A user is trying to create a vault in AWS Glacier.
-The user want to enable notifications.
-In which of the below mentioned options can the user enable the notifications from the AWS console?
+The user wants to enable notifications.
+In which of the below-mentioned options can the user allow the notifications from the AWS console?
 (a) Glacier does not support the AWS console.
 (b) Archival upload complete
 (c) Vault upload job complete